SSD Slowing Down? 7 Quick Tricks to Make SSD Run Faster!

 Trick 4.
 Verify Hibernation is disabled

 Step 2.
-In the command line window, type "powercfg -h off" and press Enter.
+To disable the hybrid shutdown feature, open the Command Prompt as an administrator, type "powercfg -h off" and press Enter.

 Trick 5.
 Enable Write Caching for SSD